loopyengineeringco/SDM120-MQTT-Node-ESP32-D1-Mini/README.md

 (RX/TX may need to be reversed if no data is being received or if the SDM120 is flashing)

+Node Red flow (import using the json file)

 ![image](https://user-images.githubusercontent.com/43951291/173225109-7b32139b-7979-4543-9c0c-b2f7f689ac1d.png)

 3d printable DIN rail enclosure can be found on thingiverse